Home » Automobile engg » Types of Suspension System (Complete Guide) with PDF

 1. Rigid Axle Front Suspension

-This type of suspension was universally used before the introduction of independent front wheel suspension.
-It may use either two longitudinal leaf spring, as shown in the figure, or on transverse spring, usually in conjunction with shock absorbers.
-These assemblies are mounted similar to rear leaf spring suspensions.
+This type of suspension was universally used before the introduction of independent front-wheel suspension.
+It may use either two longitudinal leaf springs, as shown in the figure, or on transverse spring, usually in conjunction with shock absorbers.
+These assemblies are mounted similarly to rear leaf spring suspensions.

 Rigid Axle Front Suspension